 Professor Peter Lane is a clinical immunologist whose research focusses on the cellular and molecular mechanisms that modulate the development of CD4 effector and memory T cells.

-Professor of Clinical Immunology, School of Immunity and Infection, College of Medical and Dental Sciences, University of Birmingham.
+Professor of Clinical Immunology, Institute of Immunology and Immunotherapy, College of Medical and Dental Sciences, University of Birmingham.

 Background and Research focus